 Can My Workers’ Comp Claim in Arizona Be Denied for a Pre-Existing Condition?

-However, even though your employer cannot deny your workers’ comp claim simply because of a pre-existing condition, your pre-existing condition may affect the amount of benefits you could recover.
-Workers’ comp benefits are only intended to provide you with compensation for injuries that you sustain at work, so your employer’s insurance provider is only responsible for reimbursing you for losses related to those work injuries, not for a non-work related injury.
+Workers’ comp benefits are only intended to compensate you for injuries you sustain at work, so your employer’s insurance provider is only responsible for reimbursing you for losses related to those work injuries, not for an unrelated injury.

 Pre-Existing Medical Conditions That Still Qualify